List of Downton Abbey characters: James "Jimmy" Kent

 Jimmy Kent (played by Ed Speleers) was one of two new footmen introduced in series three, after the end of World War I. Before the war, he worked for Lady Anstruther and was her favourite footman.
 He first appears onscreen after Lord Grantham has given Carson permission to hire another footman in addition to Alfred Nugent.
 Turning up in the servants' hall unannounced, his good looks and charm quickly impress a number of the maids—as well as Thomas Barrow, currently valet to Lord Grantham.
 Thomas is quickly drawn to Jimmy, whose flirty and vague behaviour leads him to believe that Jimmy might be interested in sharing a homosexual relationship.
 Sarah O'Brien, who is angry with Thomas for the way he has treated her nephew, Alfred, quickly latches on to this dynamic and uses it to her own ends.
-Through careful manipulation of both Thomas and Jimmy, O'Brien crafts a situation in which Thomas is caught publicly making a move on Jimmy, who reacts in fear and anger, as male homosexuality was still illegal in the 1920s.
-Jimmy continues to be manipulated against Thomas by O'Brien, while John Bates and Elsie Hughes work to protect Thomas from the fallout.
-At the end of series three, Jimmy is promoted to first footman, but he holds a grudge against Thomas into the Christmas Special.
+When Thomas kisses Jimmy in his sleep, he reacts in anger and disgust, as male homosexuality was still illegal in the 1920s.
+Jimmy is manipulated against Thomas by O'Brien, while John Bates and Elsie Hughes work to protect Thomas from the fallout.
+At the end of series three, Jimmy is promoted to first footman by Lord Grantham to keep his mouth shut against Thomas's appointment as under-butler, but he continues to hold a grudge against Thomas into the Christmas Special.
 At that time, it is inferred that Jimmy has kept up appearances by teasing Thomas and giving him a very clear cold shoulder that even Alfred notices is extreme.
 Alfred also notes that Thomas always defends Jimmy no matter how unkindly Jimmy behaves, and suggests that perhaps he take it easy.
-Jimmy ignores this advice and continues to behave recklessly, winning a large bet at the village fair only to spend most of it on alcohol.
+Jimmy ignores this advice and continues to behave recklessly, winning a large bet at the village fair in Thirsk only to spend most of it on alcohol.
 The toughs who lost the bet follow drunk Jimmy underneath a quiet bridge and jump him.
-Jimmy is only rescued by Thomas, who had been following him to keep an eye out.
+Jimmy is rescued by only Thomas, who had been following him to keep an eye out.
 Thomas tells Jimmy to run, while Thomas is left to take the beating in Jimmy's place.
 When Jimmy returns with Dr. Clarkson and the other fair-goers, they find Thomas beaten and bloody.
-Thomas does not admit to the others why he was attacked, and only sends a significant stare to Jimmy, who is guilt-stricken with the truth.
+Thomas does not admit to the others why he was attacked, and sends only a significant stare to Jimmy, who is guilt-stricken with the truth.
 Later, he confronts Thomas about what happened, and though he is hesitant, eventually agrees to be friends.
 After that, the two of them are often seen in one another's company.
 Their increased companionship is suggested by showing Jimmy often with a cigarette.